scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 probes of astronomical objects at all stages of the stellar life cycle.
 Due to their low ionization potentials (6-8 eV), they allow astronomers to probe properties of diffuse media in regions not normally accessible.
+On top of this, PAHs are not only witnesses to their local environment, but are key players in affecting ongoing astrophysical processes.

-On top of this, PAHs are not only witnesses to their local environment, but are key players in affecting ongoing astrophysical processes. (**example here or no?**)
+.. (**example here or no?**)

 .. figure:: M82.png
    :align: center

    A combined visible light-infrared image from the *Spitzer Space Telescope* of the galaxy Messier-82 (M82), also known as the cigar nebula because of its cigar-like shape in the visible.
 The red region streaming away from the galaxy into intergalactic space traces the infrared emission from PAHs.
+Courtesy NASA/JPL-Caltech/C. Engelbracht (Steward Observatory) and the SINGS team.

    :label:`fig:M82`

 ..
 Visible (left; Hubble Space Telescope) and combined